unosquare/passcore/README.md

 to execute the script.

 ## Linux
-We recommend use the docker image and redirect the traffic to ngix.
+We recommend use the docker image and redirect the traffic to nginx.

 ## Docker